 There is no need for any medication.

 Continued symptoms can lead to complications like impotence and incontinence.
-Therefore patient should be kept in strict follow up.
+Therefore the patient should be kept in strict follow-up.

 Transient impotence is known.
 It resolves over time once the pressure is relieved from the perineal region.
 It can take more than 1 month to resolve.

 The injury may be prevented by

 - Proper fit seats.
 Newer seats are better designed